rileytestut/Delta/CONTRIBUTING.md

 For more specific instructions regarding contributing features to Delta, see [ExperimentalFeatures.md](Docs/ExperimentalFeatures.md).

-> Make sure to use the `develop` branch as the base branch for all Pull Requests.

 ## Contribution Guidelines

 **Check out our project board first!**